 One Can Make a Difference: How Simple Actions Can Change the World – by Ingrid E. Newkirk

-This compilation by PETA’s world-renowned founder includes original essays by more than 50 celebrities and other notables, including stories by the Dalai Lama, Beatles great Paul McCartney, country music legend Willie Nelson, director Oliver Stone, legendary sitar virtuoso Ravi Shankar, hip-hop artist and fashion mogul Russell Simmons, actor Brigitte Bardot and dozens of others.
+This compilation by PETA’s world-renowned founder includes original essays by more than 50 celebrities and other notables, including stories by Beatles great Paul McCartney, country music legend Willie Nelson, director Oliver Stone, legendary sitar virtuoso Ravi Shankar, hip-hop artist and fashion mogul Russell Simmons, actor Brigitte Bardot and dozens of others.

 Skinny Bitch – by Rory Freedman and Kim Barnouin

 The subtitle for this in-your-face (and fun!) vegan primer says it all: “A No-Nonsense, Tough-Love Guide for Savvy Girls Who Want to Stop Eating Crap and Start Looking Fabulous”.